 - 1. Test failover while the primary site remains active and without interfering with virtual machines on the primary site's storage domains.
-See Section B.1, "Discreet Failover Test". - 2.
-Test failover and failback using specific storage domains attached to the primary site, therefore allowing the primary site to remain active.
-See Section B.2, "Discreet Failover and Failback Test". - 3.
+See Discreet Failover Test. - 2.
+Test failover and failback using specific storage domains attached to the the primary site, therefore allowing the primary site to remain active.
+See Discreet Failover and Failback Test. - 3.
 Test failover and failback for an impending disaster where you have a grace period to failover to the secondary site, or an unplanned shutdown of the primary site.
-See Section B.3, "Full Failover and Failback test".
+See Full Failover and Failback test.